EUCAIM/upv-node-workstation-images/usage-guide.md

 You can see the complete user manual of this tool here: https://guacamole.apache.org/doc/gug/using-guacamole.html

 ### Downloads from remote desktop
 Any type of download from remote desktop is disabled, whether files or even text from clipboard.
 This is a project restriction agreed by the consortium to prevent take data (medical images or clinical data) out of platform.
 Only results like AI models or tools developed, once trained with the datasets in the platform, can be extracted upon prior request.
-So, taking this into account, the normal workflow is to develop your algorithm as much as possible in your local computer, then upload just to test or train with the platform datasets and finally request for download the trained model.
+So, taking this into account, the normal workflow is to develop your algorithm as much as possible in your local computer, then upload just to test or train with the platform datasets and finally request for download the trained model if you want.
 That model may be scanned and analysed by human or automated tools to ensure no dataset nor part of it is contained.

 ### Software resources.
 Each desktop has installed the following software: